Skip to content

 Reporting

 At the end of every meeting of the Supervisory Committee, the student and the Committee will complete the Supervisory Committee Meeting Report.
-All present must sign the report; in case some of the members participate via tele/videoconference, that person can endorse the supervisor/another committee member to sign on their behalf, or can e-sign the report.
+All present must sign the report; in case the meeting is held virtually, the supervisor and committee members can e-sign the report.
 A scanned or paper copy of the report should be e-mailed/delivered to the SBHS Admin Assistant at sbhs.dlsph@utoronto.ca.

 The Graduate Department of Public Health Sciences will keep a copy of the report in the student’s progress file.